iancze/CV/README.md

 Credit to https://github.com/dfm/cv for some aspects of the build process.

 ## Future development
-* reverse number publication list w/ Jinja filters.length
 * change font to something like Helvetica
+* automatically update publication summary from ADS stats
 * update color scheme